GJordan904/scrollbar/README.md

 * **Type:** boolean
 * **Default:** false

-You should set this to true when using the directive as the main scrollbar.
-It activates features unique to that use case.
-Setting isRoot to true does the following things:
+Flag to set when the scrollbar is used as the main windows scrollbar Setting isRoot to true does the following things:
 * Prevents the main window from scrolling if an inner window is scrolling.
 * Creates an observable that broadcasts the current scroll position on scroll.